ruszkipista/cims03-my-car/README.md

 - Generated favicon with [Favicon & App Icon Generator](https://www.favicon-generator.org/)
 - Generated tables for this readme with [Tables Generator](https://www.tablesgenerator.com/) web service
 - Generated one image (on top of this Readme) of how the website looks on different size devices with [Am I Responsive](http://ami.responsivedesign.is/)
-- Searched the internet to find content, documentation and solution for issues using [Google](https://www.google.com)'s search service.
+- Searched the internet to find content, documentation and solutions for issues using [Google](https://www.google.com)'s search service.

 ## 5. Issues
 ### Issues solved during development
 * on the `maintain.html` page there is one modal pop-up embedded for record deletion confirmation.
 The suggestion I received was to have as many modals as many rows are generated on the page.
 I successfully generalized the modal with a javascript function, so one modal is enough.
 * separated the web server (Flask) code part from the form-database codes
 ### Known issues
-* "Unit Conversions" table is sorted by `*_id` foreign key fields and not the referred foreign value Unit Name.
-Although this still groups values together, but not alphabetically as one would expect.
+* "Unit Conversions" collection is sorted by `*_id` foreign key fields and not by the referred foreign value `Unit Name`.
+Although this still groups values together, but not alphabetically sorts as one would expect.
+To solve it, the sorting needs to be moved from the DB into the application.
-* input form and database related codes are co-dependent, because there is only one set of field names which are used by both code parts
+* input form and database related codes are co-dependent, because there is only one set of field names which are used by both code parts.
+An additionla logic needs to be written to discover records still referencing the record to be deleted and do a cascading deletion.

 ## 6. Testing
 First step in testing was the validation of HTML, CSS and JS code with [Markup Validation Service](https://validator.w3.org/), [CSS Validation Service](https://jigsaw.w3.org/css-validator/), [JS Hint](https://jshint.com/) respectively.
-The whole testing was conducted manually on Windows 10 desktop device running Chrome browser on a 1920x1080 resolution screen and on an Android tablet.
-Not tested on mobile phone, because the limited screen estate does not allow wide tables handling comfortably.
+The whole testing was conducted manually on a Windows 10 desktop device running Chrome browser on a 1920x1080 resolution screen and on an Android tablet.
+Not tested on mobile phones, because the limited screen estate does not allow wide tables handling comfortably.

-See the whole <a href="https://ruszkipista.github.io/cims03-my-car/my-car-test-suite.html" target="_blank">test suite</a> in a webpage.
+See the whole <a href="https://ruszkipista.github.io/cims03-my-car/my-car-test-suite.html" target="_blank">test suite</a> in a web page.

 <details>
   <summary>Test results</summary>